Advisor Information

 • How involved / active the advisor is in meetings and events.

-• How and how frequently the student groups correspond with the advisor
+• How and how frequently the student groups correspond with the advisor.

 • How the student group involves the advisor in group decision-making.